sunilsoni/interviewnotes/spring/http-Verbs.md

 DELETE
 ----
 DELETE is the most clear-cut method on this list because it does exactly what’s on the tin – DELETE deletes a targeted resource.
-The typical response for a deletion method is simply to reply with an “OK" status – either the resource was deleted, or it was not.
+The typical response for a deletion method is simply to reply with an "OK" status – either the resource was deleted, or it was not.

 DELETE is pretty easy to understand.
 It is used to `delete` a resource identified by a URI.